Apple is swimming against the current (flow) ...

 More than 1 billion Apple devices have shipped using a Lightning connector in addition to an entire ecosystem of accessory and device manufacturers who use Lightning to serve our collective customers

-article for feedback
+Link for feedback

 So it seems clear to Apple that a goodbye, which would force Apple to adapt the connection, also produces a lot of garbage.
 After the law was passed, the lightning cables would gradually become unusable and thus produce more electrical waste.